paulatsydney/Leonardo_IOT_ML_PW_2018/Exercise_07/Exercise_07.md

 >NOTE: You do not need to do this step now!
 You'll need it several times in the next exercises and we will reference this chapter when needed.

-1. With your Firefox browser, navigate to the URL <https://get_token.cfapps.eu10.hana.ondemand.com/>
+1. With your Firefox browser, navigate to the URL <https://get_token.cfapps.eu10.hana.ondemand.com/> or <https://generate_ml_token.cfapps.us10.hana.ondemand.com/> for us account

 1. A new window comes up where you need to enter